 Hurricanes are among the most powerful severe weather events found in nature.
 These fearsome storm systems can originate in any ocean – Atlantic, Pacific or Caribbean – and pack a punch of 150-170 mph winds.
-And when they hit land, they can spawn tornadoes, tropical storms, torrential rain, flooding, landslides and horrific destruction in general.
-So it's never too early to think about hurricane preparedness – and how you can protect your family, home, property and business.
+And when they hit land, they can spawn tornadoes, tropical storms, torrential rain, flooding, landslides and substantial destruction in general.
+So, it's never too early to think about hurricane preparedness – and how you can protect your family, home, property and business.
 Here are some essential hurricane safety tips to help you prepare for a hurricane.

 Make sure your home meets or exceeds current model building codes for regions often impacted by hurricanes.
 You may also want to do the following:

 - Talk with your family members about what to do in case of a hurricane.
 Designate an emergency meeting spot and have a plan for your pets.